Smertig/banana/docs/api/tg/methods/edit_message_media.rst

    .. cpp:member:: optional_t<string_t> inline_message_id

    Required if chat_id and message_id are not specified.
 Identifier of the inline message

-   .. cpp:member:: input_media_t media

-   A JSON-serialized object for a new media content of the message

    .. cpp:member:: optional_t<inline_keyboard_markup_t> reply_markup